-Public Key Cryptography and the RSA Cryptosystem Two people, say Alice and Bob, would like to exchange secret messages; however, Eve is eavesdropping:
+Public Key Cryptography and the RSA Cryptosystem Two people, say Alice and Bob, would like to exchange secret messages; however, Eve may be eavesdropping:

-One technique would be to use an encryption technique based on an encryption key, but this poses a challenge: how do they exchange the encryption key without Eve receiving it?
+The Integers and Division 0000000 0000000 Primes and Greatest Common Divisor 0000 000000000 Applications RSA cryptosystem One possible technique is to use an encryption algorithm based on an encryption key, but this poses a challenge: how do they exchange the encryption key without Eve receiving it?

+Traditional Cryptography

-Traditional Cryptography In normal cryptography, both parties need to know a secret key k.
-The sender then encodes message m using key k via some method f to get the ciphertext c: $$c = f(m, k).$$ Then, the receiver decodes the ciphertext c using key k via some method g to get back the original message m: $$m = g(c, k).$$ The issue here is how to securely exchange the secret key k.
-1 If we could find a method of encryption / decryption such that exchanging the necessary keys does not reveal to Eve how to decrypt intercepted messages, then we would avoid this problem altogether.
-Primes and Greatest Common Diviso 2000 200000000 Applications Public Key Cryptosystem The idea is that the receiver publically publishes a public key k.
-Then anyone who wishes to encode a message m can do so: c=f(m,k).
+In traditional cryptography both parties need to know a secret key k.
+The sender then encodes message m using key k via some function f to get the cyphertext c:

+$$c = f(m, k).$$

+Then, the receiver decode the cyphertext c using the secret key k via some method g to get back the original message m:

+$$m = g(c, k).$$

+The issue here is how to securely exchange the secret key k.
+If we could fins a method of encryption/decryption such that exchanging the necessary keys does not reveal to Eve how to decrypt intercepted messages, then we could avoid this problem altogether.

+Public Key Cryptosystem

+The idea is that the receiver publishes a public key k.
+Then, anyone who wishes to send him an encoded message m uses his public key

+c=f(m,k).

-The receiver has a private key k' that is needed to decode the ciphertext c to receive the original message m: m = g(c, k).
+The receiver has a private key k' that is needed to decode the cyphertext c in order to retrieve the original message:

+$$m = g(c, k').$$

-Both the encoding technique f and the decoding technique g are also publically known; the only secret information is k'.
+Boith the encoding function f and the decoding function g are publicly known; the only secret information is k'.

 While it is possible, it is computationally difficult to compute k' from k: the key pair can be chosen so that in the amount of time it takes to derive k' from k, the information m no longer has significant value.

+• • = • • = • =

-RSA Cryptosystem The most common form of public key cryptosystem is RSA, which stands for Rivest, Shamir, and Adleman, who invented it.
-It is based on modular arithmetic and large primes, and its security comes from the computational difficulty of factoring large numbers.
-The idea is as follows: select p and q to be large primes (at least several hundred digits); the degree of security is dependent on the size of p and q.
+RSA public key cryptosystem

+RSA is based on modular arithmetic and large primes, and its security comes from the computational difficulty of factoring large numbers.
+The key generation works as follows:

+select p and q to be large primes (at least several hundreds of digits); the degree of security is dependent on the size of p and q.
 Take n = pq.
-Then the public key is a pair k = (n, e) such that: $$\gcd(e,(p-1)(q-1))=1.$$ The encoding function is:
+Then the public key is a pair k = (n, e) such that

+$$gcd(e, (p-1)(q-1)) = 1.$$

+The enconding function is

-$$f(m,k) \equiv m^e \pmod{n}.$$
+$$f(m,k) = m^e \mod n.$$

-This assumes that the message can be represented by an integer m < n with gcd(m, p) = gcd(m, q) = 1; if not, we can break m down into smaller pieces and encode each individually.
+This assumes that the message can be represented by an integer m < n with gcd(m, p) = 1 = gcd(m, q); if not we can break m down into smaller pieces and encode each individually.

-RSA cryptosystem
+RSA public key cryptosystem

-The private key is a pair
+The private key is a pair k' = (n, d) such that

-$$k' = (n, d)$$

-such that:

-$$de \equiv 1 \pmod{(p-1)(q-1)}.$$ The decoding function is:
+$$de \equiv 1 \pmod{(p-1)(q-1)}.$$

+The decoding function is

-$$g(c,k') = c^d \pmod{n}.$$
+$$g(c,k') = c^d \mod n.$$

-The security of the algorithm lies in the challenge of prime factorization: in order to calculate d, it is necessary to factor n to get p and q, which is very difficult (exponential in the number of digits in p and q).
+The security of the algorithm lies in the challenge of prime factorization: in order to calculate d it is necessary tp factor n to get p and q, which is very difficult (we only know methods that are exponential on the number of digits in p and q).

-We now proceed to show that RSA actually works.
+We now show that RSA actually works.

-Proof of the RSA Cryptosystem
+Proof of the RSA cryptosystem

-Theorem (RSA Cryptosystem)
+Theorem ((RSA Cryptosytem))

-Let p, q be primes with n = pq and let e be an integer such that gcd(e, (p-1)(q-1)) = 1, with $ed \equiv 1 \pmod{(p-1)(q-1)}$.
-Let m be an integer with m < n and gcd(m, p) = gcd(m, q) = 1.
-Define k = (n, e) and k' = (n, d), and the functions:
+Let p, q be primes with n = pq and let e be an integer such that gcd(e, (p-1)(q-1)) = 1, with $ed \equiv 1 \mod (p-1)(q-1)$.
+Define k = (n, e) and k' = (n, d) and the functions:

-$$f(m,k) = m^d \pmod{n}$$
+$$f(m,k) = m^e \mod n$$

-$$g(c,k) = c^e \pmod{n}.$$
+$$g(c,k) = c^d \mod n$$

-Then we claim that:
+Then

-$$g(f(m,k),k') = m.$$ Proof.
+$$g(f(k,m),k') = m.$$

-We have that:
+글 🖌 🖌 글 🕨

+Proof.